Skip to main content

 Overview and role of the EITI

-Burkina Faso is rich in mineral resources, and produces gold, zinc, copper, manganese, phosphate, and limestone in substantial quantities.
+Burkina Faso is rich in mineral resources and produces gold, zinc, copper, manganese, phosphate and limestone in substantial quantities.
 It also has reserves of diamonds, bauxite, nickel and vanadium, however these remain largely unexploited.
-While the extractive sector accounted for only 8% of government revenues, it contributed to 75% of exports in 2019.
+While the extractive sector accounted for only 19% of government revenues, it contributed to 79% of exports in 2021.

-Increased investment and the progressive opening of industrial mines has led to a development of the mining sector.
-The sector has played an important role in Burkina Faso’s national development plan (PNDES), which contributed to an increase of gold production from 38.5 tonnes in 2016 to 50.5 tonnes in 2019.
+Increased investment and the progressive opening of industrial mines have led to the development of the mining sector.
+The sector has played an important role in Burkina Faso’s national development plan (PNDES), contributing to an increase in gold production from 39 tonnes in 2016 to 67 tonnes in 2021.

 The government also introduced several legislative and regulatory changes to encourage further investment, diversify the economy and increase revenues from the sector.
 The country’s mining legislation provides for artisanal mining, semi-mechanised mining and industrial mining.